yann-mabsilico/yann-mabsilico.github.io/content/docker.md

 ### Container names
 Containers don't have tags, they have names.
-Upon being run for the first time, a name for the container is generated automatically in an ubuntesque way.
+Upon being run for the first time, a name for the container is generated automatically in an ubuntuesque way.
 The `NAMES` (plural, does it mean you can assign multiple names to a container?) column is obviously the last column of `docker ps -a`.

 ## Build an image and run it with tags